joeynguyen/spendless/README.md

 *Note: requires a node version >= 4 and an npm version >= 2.*

-Architecture for this app was inspired by react-transform-boilerplate and electron-react-boilerplate
+Architecture for this app was inspired by react-transform-boilerplate, webpack-react-boilerplate, and electron-react-boilerplate